hkspm-yp/Astro-e-calendar/README.md

 Neptune Moon Conjunction 2023-11-22 15:45:31; MICA reports 15:45
 ```

-Other sources such as the Purple Mountain Observatory, China and National Astronomical Observatory of Japan round the time off to the nearest minute.
-Reason why MICA does not round them off is ambiguous.
+Other sources such as the Purple Mountain Observatory, China, and National Astronomical Observatory of Japan round the time off to the nearest minute.
+Reason why MICA does not round them off is unknown.
 This programme will round the time off to the nearest minute or mostly second, if available.

 **Defination of Conjunction**

 MICA defines planetary conjunction as the objects (planet + moon/planet + planet) share the same right ascension.
-However, many other sources defines planetary conjunction as the two planets share the same ecliptic longitude.
+However, many other sources define planetary conjunction as the two planets share the same ecliptic longitude.
 In skyfield, both definition can be used depending on how the programme is written.
-Please refer to the contents below.
+However, conjunction is not used as default, please see the contents below.

 **Conjunction vs Appulse**

 Conjunction is not defined as the closest angular separation between two objects.
-Tthe public, however, most likely solely concern about the closest moment.
+However, only the closest moments are of interest to the public.
 Hence, in this programme, the closest angular separation, or appulse, is reported rather than conjunction.
-This case is reflected on 2022-11-08, a total lunar eclipse and a lunar occultation of Uranus happens simultaneously at Hong Kong.
+Please find an example below where a lunar occultation of Uranus happens (togehter with a tolar lunar eclipse) in Hong Kong.

 ```
 Occultation starts (disappearance): 18:58